cognusion/AllHandsOnDeck/README.md

   -sshagent
     	Connect and use SSH-Agent vs. user key
   -sshkey string
-    	If not using the SSH-Agent, where to grab the key (default "/Users/M/.ssh/id_rsa") -sudo
+    	If not using the SSH-Agent, where to grab the key (default "~user/.ssh/id_rsa") -sudo
     	Whether to run commands via sudo
   -timeout int
     	Seconds before the entire operation times out (default 60) -user string
-    	User to run as (default "M")
+    	User to run as (default "user")
   -wave int
     	Specify which "wave" this should be applied to -workflow